-If there is no water flowing from the cooling system indicator, stop the engine, and tilt the outboard motor to inspect the water intake screens.
-If restricted, clean the water intake screens, return the outboard motor to the running position, restart the engine, and check the cooling system indicator again.
+If there is no water flowing from the cooling system indicator, stop the engine and check the discharge port first then tilt the outboard motor to inspect the water intake screens.
+If clogged, clean the water intake screens, return the outboard motor to the running position, restart the engine, and check the cooling system indicator again.